-In this third blog post of our series, we again take Dr. Jörn Günther Rare Books' fine manuscript of the Collectanea rerum mirabilium, or Polyhistor, in hand.
-The 3rd century Roman geographer Gaius Iulius Solinus, accompanies us on exciting journeys and brings us home again.
-This time we travel to Arabia.
+In this third blog post of our series, in which we take Dr. Jörn Günther Rare Books' fine manuscript of the Collectanea rerum mirabilium, or Polyhistor, by the 3rd century geographer Gaius Iulius Solinus, as a point of departure: with Solinus in hand, we embark on exciting journeys and come home again.
+This time he brings us to Arabia.

 Louvre Abu Dhabi Museum

 Just before the travel ban in Europe began, I celebrated my recent retirement with a fascinating journey to the Sultanate of Oman and to Abu Dhabi, capital of the UAE.
 The latter visit was to see the stunning, new Louvre Abu Dhabi Museum, which tells the history of human creativity, exploring ideas and issues that have been shared between east and west, and have defined society.
 Of course, our navigator Solinus (citing Pliny) teaches us, and all who came before us, about Arabia.
 We quote and summarise here from the English translation (Liber 33).